maike-hilda/Psychic-Game/README.md

 # Psychic-Game
-In this game, the user is asked to guess a letter - the user has 9 guesses, if the user guesses correctly, the user winse, else, the computer wins.
+In this game, the user is asked to guess a letter - the user has 9 guesses, if the user guesses correctly, the user wins, else, the computer wins.

 This game is programmed in JavaScript.
 The user interface is styled with bootswatch's superhero theme.